SwampPear/blam/docs/2_comments.md

 # Comments
-Comments are chunks of text that are ignored in the formal grammar.
-Blam supports some different comment types.
+Comments are ignored in formal grammar.
+Blam supports single-line, multi-line, and docstring comments.

 ```
+# single-line
-# this is a single line comment
+# this is a comment

+# multi-line
 #*
-  multi line comment
+  this is ignored because it it a comment
 *#

+# docstring (content-addressable metadata)
 #*
- * Here is a docstring with a metadata tag.
- * @author Edgar Allen Poe
+ * @author Example Author
+ * @version 1.0
  *#
 ```